kpwhri/phenorm_predict/README.md

-# PheNorm
+# PheNorm Predict

-An R implementation of PheNorm.
+An R implementation of PheNorm for using an existing model.

 ## Overview

 The following is an R implementation of PheNorm.
 This repository has been set up to facilitate applying the PheNorm algorithm (rather than building).

+For developing a new model using PheNorm, consider instead following the steps in the [Sentinel Scalable NLP github](https://github.com/kpwhri/Sentinel-Scalable-NLP).

+## Prerequisites

+1. Create a cohort (e.g., using [SAS code](https://github.com/kpwhri/Sentinel-Scalable-NLP/tree/master/High-Sensitivity-Filter/Programs))
+2. Process the corpus output by `04_CLinical_Text_for_NLP.sas` with mml_utils using [configuration files](https://github.com/kpwhri/Sentinel-Scalable-NLP/tree/master/Prediction-Modeling/Anaphylaxis/NLP/configs)
+   * A step-by-step guide is provided in the [`mml_utils` documentation](https://github.com/kpwhri/mml_utils/tree/master/examples/phenorm)
+3. Run PheNorm using this code
+   * You will need a selected model and a cutoff.

 ## Applying PheNorm Algorithm